muskanmakhija04/Medical-RAG-using-Bio-Mistral-7B/README.md

-# Build a Medical RAG App using BioMistral, Qdrant, and Llama.cpp
+# Build a Medical RAG App
 This is a RAG implementation using Open Source stack.
 BioMistral 7B has been used to build this app along with PubMedBert as an embedding model, Qdrant as a self hosted Vector DB, and Langchain &amp; Llama CPP as an orchestration frameworks.

 ## Description & Key Features: